 Enable combined registration for SSPR and MFA

 Microsoft recommends that organizations enable the combined registration experience for SSPR and multi-factor authentication.
 When you enable this combined registration experience, users need only select their registration information once to enable both features.

-The combined registration experience does not require organizations to enable both SSPR and Azure Multi-Factor Authentication to use.
-The combined registration experience provides organizations a better user experience compared to the traditional individual components.
-More information about combined registration, and how to enable, can be found in the article Combined security information registration (preview)
+The combined registration experience does not require organizations to enable both SSPR and Azure AD Multi-Factor Authentication.
+Combined registration provides organizations a better user experience.
+For more information, see Combined security information registration

 The following settings are required to enable SSPR along with recommended values.

 |SSPR Properties||Self-service password reset enabled||Selected group for pilot / All for production|